lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 - Overall minting can be paused
 - All stETH token transfers can be paused

-### One new minter/burner for stETH
+### One new minter/burner for externally backed stETH

-This LIP introduces a new source of minting and burning, increasing the importance of access control, deployment configuration, and monitoring.
+This LIP introduces a new source of external shares minting and burning, increasing the importance of access control, deployment configuration, and monitoring.

 To limit the control surface, all minting and burning of external shares is authorized only via the single `VaultHub` contract.
 There is a global minting limit preventing external shares to exceed the sane limits upon initial proposal adoption (as said above).